-Undergoing a custom software build can be daunting for almost any organization – and even more so if you don’t necessarily need to sit down and learn how to develop software just because you’ve started a software development project.
+The good news is that you don’t necessarily need to sit down and learn how to develop software just because you’ve started a software development project.
 (That’s what you hire experts for!)

 - Not much is done to understand your business or its processes (or as we say, the discovery process is non-existent).